Amedeo Modigliani: A Failed Life But A Charming Art Gallery

 4. Madam Pompadour, 1915 by Amedeo Modigliani.

 Amedeo Modigliani emphasizes a strong formal structure in Madam Pompadour, where a grid dominates the background and curves echo the sitter's hat, shoulders, and face.
 It lacks the pathos often associated with his work.
-This portrait appears to be infused with ironic detachment, even humour by the artist, as indicated by both the title (which refers to Madame de Pompadour, mistress to King Louis XV of France) and the sitter's expression of amused inscrutability.
+This portrait appears to be infused with ironic detachment, even humor by the artist, as indicated by both the title (which refers to Madame de Pompadour, mistress to King Louis XV of France) and the sitter's expression of amused inscrutability.
 This picture reflects the lessons of Paul Cezanne, Picasso, and African sculpture while rhyming forms and keeping us visually interested and off balance.

 5. Gypsy Woman with a Baby, 1919 by Amedeo Modigliani.

-In the painting by Amedeo Modigliani, there is a strong undercurrent of Italian heritage in Gypsy Woman with Baby, but its simplicity belies its level of awareness.
+In the painting by Amedeo Modigliani, there is a strong undercurrent of Italian heritage Gypsy Woman with Baby, but its simplicity belies its level of awareness.
 She has an oval face (which could be read as mask-like indifference, depending on your tastes), which reminds me of Botticelli's long visages.
 In particular, the elongated neck of her figure reflects the Mannerist style of the 16th century.
-She dances down her skirt, crosses her chest and follows her face in the same manner as Sienese painters of the 14th century.
+She dances down her skirt, crosses her chest, and follows her face in the same manner as Sienese painters of the 14th century.
 In light of Modigliani's ambiguous influences, he is a significant Italian painter of the 20th century, rather than a French-formed artist.

 6. Madame Georges van Muyden, 1917 by Amedeo Modigliani

 Considering that Amedeo Modigliani generally painted portraits of fellow bohemians, this may be one of the few portraits he painted as a commission.
 It is due to these circumstances that the sitter appears so composed, elegant, and self-possessed.
-The dark background and dress contrast the glowing skin of her body, unlike the other works of Modigliani.
+The dark background and dress contrast the glowing skin of her body, unlike other works of Modigliani.
 Her pink blush and red lips with a side glance are an addition to her looks.

 7. Reclining Nude with Blue Cushion, 1917 by Amedeo Modigliani.

 In this nude portrait painting of Amedeo Modigliani, the model's face is unique, and her expressions add eroticism.
 Though the model's body is otherwise slim, the painter has rather unkindly given her not only a shiny nose but also a double chin.
 Modigliani rarely depicts such features in his portraits.
 As a result of the slender body, the composition is strongly diagonal, underlined by the right arm cradling the head while the left arm remains hidden.
 A very famous and beautiful depiction of the nude is that of Giorgione's Sleeping Venus.
-However, Modigliani is not so willing or daring to show the right arm as Giorgione does.
+However, Modigliani is not as willing or daring to show the right arm as Giorgione does.
 His extra use of red pigments, blue eyes, and sharp features on the model are additions to the beauty of this artwork.
 He carefully puts her in the dark background to let her skin shine.